 Good decision-making is always beneficial for retirement planning as the stakes are so high.
 Your decision-making around six key strategies could provide up to a 38% increase in retirement income.
 Increased retirement income means increased retirement security and a better retirement experience.

-Does your retirement planning include these 6 strategies?
+Does your retirement planning include these six strategies?

 II.
-3 keys to making great retirement planning decisions
+Three keys to making great retirement planning decisions

-Retirement planning often starts when someone seeks out help with a specific decision, such as when to retire and how long funds will last.
-What people probably have not thought about is that all of these decisions are related and they should not be made separately.
-To add to that, they probably haven’t thought about which decisions have the greatest impact.
-A good decision-making framework when evaluating retirement is to consider the impact, relationship and timing each decision has on retirement.
+Retirement planning often starts when someone seeks help with a specific decision, such as when to retire and how long funds will last.
+What people probably have not thought about is that all of these decisions are related, and they should not be made separately.
+Additionally, they probably haven’t thought about which decisions have the greatest impact.
+When evaluating retirement, a good decision-making framework is to consider the impact, relationship, and timing each decision has on retirement.

 III.
 The value of good questions

 There are no right answers until you ask the right questions.